shizanysa/ansible_roles/clickhouse/README.md

 ### Features

 - Support yaml only configs
-- All variables use from clickhouse [docs](https://clickhouse.com/docs/)
+- All variables use from [ClickHouse docs](https://clickhouse.com/docs/)

 Example inventory vars
 ---